Skip to main content

 The pieces are usually there.
 The plan usually isn't.
 Triathlon Partners coordinates investments, taxes, insurance, and income into one plan, for people approaching retirement and for business owners turning what they've built into lasting personal wealth.

 Most people build wealth in pieces.
 A 401(k) or IRA.
 A brokerage account.
 An old life insurance policy.
-For business owners, the company itself is the largest and least liquid piece of all, and getting value out of it efficiently is its own discipline.
-What is usually missing is a plan that coordinates those pieces against the risks that actually derail things: market volatility, taxes, inflation, and the events no one schedules.
+For business owners, the company itself is the largest and least liquid piece of all, and turning it into personal wealth means getting exit strategies and business benefits right, not just running the operation.

 Approaching or in retirement